top of page

 Developments:

-baseline behavior and supervised trajectory logging to bootstrap offline RL (TD3-BC) and subsequent online
+• Control & data pipeline (TUM): ROS2-decoupled Nav2-inspired controllers (A*/local planner/DWA) for baseline behavior and supervised trajectory logging to bootstrap offline RL (TD3-BC) and subsequent online fine-tuning (PPO/SAC/online-TD3).

-• Specification & monitoring (AIT): Hierarchical potential-based reward shaping (HPRS) and hybrid runtime
+• Specification & monitoring (AIT): Hierarchical potential-based reward shaping (HPRS) and hybrid runtime monitoring (approximate + exact) that translate formal temporal requirements into dense rewards and automated oracles for safety checks.

-• Ontology & test generation (TUG): Browser app to author ontologies, convert constraints into parameter sets,
+• Ontology & test generation (TUG): Browser app to author ontologies, convert constraints into parameter sets, combinatorial generation (pairwise/3-wise), OpenSCENARIO bundles for compact, reproducible test suites and curriculum progression.

 Key innovations:

-probability-weighted lighting, physically coherent parameter ranges) to produce realistic, diverse training
+• Structured realism: semantically constrained domain randomization (color palette spacing, probability-weighted lighting, physically coherent parameter ranges) to produce realistic, diverse training distributions that improve transfer.

-• Disturbance & delay awareness: explicit disturbance channels and delay hooks in simulation, plus
+• Disturbance & delay awareness: explicit disturbance channels and delay hooks in simulation, plus disturbance-aware representations in policies for more robust, delay-resolved control.

-• Spec-to-reward integration: automated pipeline from formal requirements to prioritized shaped rewards,
+• Spec-to-reward integration: automated pipeline from formal requirements to prioritized shaped rewards, reducing manual reward engineering and enabling verified training.

-• Reproducible, semantic testing: ontology-driven scenario generation yields machine-checkable regression
+• Reproducible, semantic testing: ontology-driven scenario generation yields machine-checkable regression suites and critical-scenario libraries for safety validation.

 Applications: